dayjiet/Project4JSON-XMLConverter/README.md

 java -jar Project4JSON-XMLConverter-1.0-SNAPSHOT.jar
 ```
 4. Follow the on-screen instructions: The program will display a menu with different options.
 Enter the corresponding number to perform the desired action.

+Please note that this project uses the Scanner class to read input from a file.
+Make sure to update the file path in the Scanner constructor to match your specific file location.

 ## Feedback
 During the development of the JSON-XML converter project, I gained valuable knowledge and experience in various areas.
 Firstly, I deepened my understanding of JSON and XML as data formats and their significance in storing data in a readable manner for both humans and computers.
 I learned about the differences between these formats and the challenges involved in converting data from one format to another.